Heartstopper (TV series): Release

 Heartstopper's one-minute teaser was released on 16 March 2022.
 Collider then announced that its tagline was: "Boy meets boy.
 Boys become friends.
 Boys fall in love."
-Hilary Remley, who wrote the news, saw the teaser as teasing the series' "emotionally vulnerable" air, "showing the experience of teenage love in a direct and sincere way", assured that audiences will enjoy the final product due to its faithfulness to the source material's dreamlike aesthetic.
-The series' episode titles were released on 19 April, before the series' episodes were released on 22 April 2022.
+Hilary Remley, who wrote the news, saw the teaser as teasing the series's "emotionally vulnerable" air, "showing the experience of teenage love in a direct and sincere way", assured that audiences will enjoy the final product due to its faithfulness to the source material's dreamlike aesthetic.
+The series's episode titles were released on 19 April, before the series's episodes were released on 22 April 2022.

+When asked whether there would be a second season, Walters said that they were looking forward to it, seeing that the executives of Netflix seemed to "understand" the series.
+Locke and Connor had also expressed anticipation for a renewal, noting the narrative progression in the series's source material.
+On 20 May 2022, following Netflix's review of the 28-day viewing figures, it was announced that the series had been renewed for two more series.
+The second season was released on 3 August 2023; the opening scene and episode titles were revealed prior on 18 June 2023, and a trailer on 25 July.

+The title of the third season's first episode was revealed on 4 September 2023.
+The teaser and date announcement for the season was revealed on 13 May 2024, while the trailer was released on 17 September 2024.

+On 22 April 2025, it was announced that the series would end with a feature-length film, with Connor and Locke serving as executive producers.
+On 28 July, the film's title was revealed as Heartstopper Forever.

 Soundtrack

-A selection of songs used in the soundtrack for the series were released digitally on Spotify under the title Heartstopper: Official Mixtape to coincide with the series' release on 22 April 2022.
-Chase's score was also released on the same day.
+A selection of songs used in the soundtrack for the first season were released digitally on Spotify under the title Heartstopper: Official Mixtape to coincide with the series's release on 22 April 2022.
+Chase's score was also released under a separate album on the same day.
 A single by British artist Baby Queen, "Colours of You", was released by Polydor Records in conjunction with the launch.
-Other popular songs featured in the series include "Girls" by Girl in Red and "Tired" by Beabadoobee.
+Other popular songs featured in the first season include "Girls" by Girl in Red and "Tired" by Beabadoobee.
+Chase's score for the second season was released ahead of the series release, on 28 July 2023.
+Songs used in the second season include "Bros" by Wolf Alice and "Seven" by Taylor Swift.
+The Spotify digital mixtape was re-released on 3 August 2023 with new songs from the first two seasons under the title Heartstopper: Official Playlist.